Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: UFR STAPS

-Summary: This project aims to create video clips illustrating a physical education lesson, as well as corresponding support files.
-Its purpose is to enrich the existing database and improve the effectiveness of preparation for the first external CAPEPS exam for students enrolled in the Master 2 MEEF-EPS program.
-These digital resources must meet specific specifications to correspond to those that our students will encounter in exam conditions.
+Summary: This project aims to create video clips illustrating a physical education lesson, along with corresponding support materials.
+Its objective is to enrich the existing database and improve the effectiveness of preparation for the first exam of the external CAPEPS (French competitive examination for physical education teachers) for students enrolled in the second year of the MEEF-EPS Master's program.
+These digital resources must meet specific requirements to reflect the challenges our students will face in the exam.

 PEI: AMI-CMA SUPPORT (FOR INFORMATION)